 I spoke with my friend Robin this week.
 Robin lives in Miami Shores, a mostly upper-middle class neighborhood located in Miami Dade county.
 It’s near the causeway that takes you to the beach.
-Robin was born on Miami Beach, so she’s a South Florida native.
+Robin was born on Miami Beach; she’s a native.

 On our call, Robin recounted a conversation she recently had with a friend who lives on… Continue reading

 My grandfather was a coal miner.
 He was also an American immigrant from southern Italy.
 He served in the US Army and proudly participated in our in democracy.
 My mother remembers him putting on his best suit and walking for miles to cast his vote on election day.